 In February through July 2020, we issued convertible promissory notes (the "2020 Convertible Notes") in an aggregate principal amount of \$6.1 million, bearing interest at an annual rate of 5%.
 The 2020 Convertible Notes were convertible at the earlier of (i) one year, at which point the notes would be convertible into Series C preferred shares at the Series C preferred share issuance price, and (ii) next equity financing of no less than \$10.0 million, at which point the notes would be convertible into shares issued in the next equity financing at 90% of the per share issuance price of the next equity financing.
-The 2020 Convertible Notes contained redemption features that met the requirements for separate accounting and were accounted for as a single derivative instrument.
-Accordingly, the 2020 derivative instrument of \$0.7 million was recorded at fair value at inception as redeemable convertible preferred stock derivative liability in the condensed consolidated balance sheets (see Note 12).
+The 2020 Convertible Notes contained embedded features that provide the lenders with multiple settlement alternatives.
+Certain of these settlement features provided the lenders with a right to a fixed number of our shares upon conversion of the notes.
+Other settlement features provided the lenders with the right or the obligation to receive cash or a variable number of shares upon the completion of a capital raising transaction, change of control, or default of the Company (the "Redemption Features").
+The Redemption Features of the 2020 Convertible Notes met the requirements for separate accounting and were accounted for as a single derivative instrument (the "2020 Derivative Instrument").
+Accordingly, the 2020 Derivative Instrument of \$0.7 million was recorded at fair value at inception as redeemable convertible preferred stock derivative liability in the condensed consolidated balance sheets (see Note 12).

-We recognized interest expense of \$8 thousand, including amortization of debt discount of \$20 thousand during the three months ended March 31, 2020, in connection with the 2020 Convertible Notes.
+We recognized interest expense of \$34 thousand, including amortization of debt discount of \$0.1 million during the three months ended June 30, 2020, in connection with the 2020 Convertible Notes.
+We recognized interest expense of \$42 thousand, including amortization of debt discount of \$0.1 million during the six months ended June 30, 2020, in connection with the 2020 Convertible Notes.

 On August 11, 2020, in connection with our issuance and sale of Series D Preferred Stock, all of the outstanding principal and accrued interest under the 2020 Convertible Notes, totaling \$6.9 million, was automatically converted into 1,497,135 shares of Series D Preferred Stock at a price equal to 90% of \$4.60 per share, the per share price paid in cash by investors in the Series D preferred stock financing.
-Upon the closing of the Reverse Recapitalization (see Note 1), and pursuant to the Merger Agreement, all outstanding Clene Nanomedicine Series D Preferred Stock was converted to Clene Inc. Common Stock.
+Upon the closing of the Reverse Recapitalization (see Note 3), and pursuant to the Merger Agreement, all outstanding Clene Nanomedicine Series D Preferred Stock was converted to Clene Inc. Common Stock.

 We accounted for the conversion of the 2020 Convertible Notes as a debt extinguishment and recognized a loss on extinguishment of debt of \$0.5 million within other income (expense), net in the consolidated statements of operations and comprehensive loss for the year ended December 31, 2020.
 As of the date of conversion, the unamortized discount on the 2020 Convertible Notes was \$0.5 million.
-The loss on extinguishment was calculated as the difference between (i) the fair value of the 1,497,135 shares of Series D Preferred Stock issued to settle the 2020 Convertible Notes of \$6.9 million and (ii) the carrying value of the 2020 Convertible Notes, including the principal balance of the 2020 Convertible Notes of \$6.1 million and accrued but unpaid interest of \$76 thousand, net of the unamortized debt discount of \$5.7 million, plus the then-current fair value of derivative liability associated with the 2020 Convertible Notes at the time of the extinguishment of \$0.7 million.
+The loss on extinguishment was calculated as the difference between (i) the fair value of the 1,497,135 shares of Series D Preferred Stock issued to settle the 2020 Convertible Notes of \$6.9 million and (ii) the carrying value of the 2020 Convertible Notes of \$5.7 million, which includes the principal balance of the 2020 Convertible Notes of \$6.1 million and accrued but unpaid interest of \$0.1 million, net of the unamortized debt discount of \$0.5 million, plus the then-current fair value of derivative liability associated with the 2020 Convertible Notes at the time of the extinguishment of \$0.7 million.